MickeyBurgers/gartic.io-bot/README.md

 <div align="center">
   <h1 style="font-size: 3em;">Eleveda👋 - Goodbye👋</h1>
   <img src="https://i.imgur.com/oiEon0B.png" height="150">
   <p style="font-size: 1.5em;">This project has been created for educational purposes only.
 The project will end soon.
 We do not accept encouraging people to take the wrong path.
-This project was only created to explain how it works.</p>
+This project was only create to fart</p>
 </div>